red0124/sgc/README.md

 First add the **generic_container.h** file into your program.

-Since there are no generic functions in C we manuali have to init the container using the **INIT_CONTAINER(type)** macro.
+Since there are no generic functions in C, we manuali have to init the container using the **INIT_CONTAINER(type)** macro.
-The **type_name** has to be a single word (use typedef).
+The **type** has to be a single word (use typedef).
 The macro will generate the structures and functions of the container you wanted, adding **_type** at the end of every structure and function to seperate them because function